-According to the American Psychological Association (APA), 40-50 percent of marriages today end in divorce.
+According to the American Psychological Association, 40-50 percent of marriages today end in divorce.
 The reasons for these dismal statistics are varied, but the good news is that with commitment and work, couples can beat the odds.
 One of the most highly respected, extensively researched approaches to couples counseling is the Gottman Method.
-Through decades of research, including studies of more than 3000 couples, the Gottmans discovered that there are certain factors, or key predictors, that contribute to the success or failure of a relationship.
+Through decades of research, the Gottmans discovered that there are certain factors, or key predictors, that contribute to the success or failure of a relationship.

 Today’s kids can be overscheduled, underslept, and overstressed.
 Yes, kids get stressed out just like adults when they’ve got too much on their plates.
 Not surprisingly, my daughter showed obvious warning signs, which I minimized for a while.
 She would cry when she was hungry and couldn’t find time to eat; she became irritable when bedtime was pushed out because she was trying to get everything done; and she rebelled and simply refused when she was feeling too overscheduled.

 If only I got that promotion.
 If only I got into business school.
 If only my house were bigger.
 If only he loved me.
 Have you ever found yourself thinking this way?
 I call it the “if-only” mindset.
 It’s normal to have these thoughts, but believing deeply that something needs to happen before we can enjoy our lives can create tension and despair, and prevent us from truly being with what’s going on in the present.